TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 When you want to update single packages, you can call the ``update`` command with the package name.
-You should always add ``--with-dependencies`` attribute to also update the required third party packages.
+You should always add ``--with-all-dependencies`` attribute to also update the required third party packages.

 Update TYPO3 core